The Donaldson-Thomas theory of $K3\times E$ via the topological vertex: Definitions and conjectures

 Here $F$ is a Jacobi theta function and $\wp $ is the Weierstrass $\wp $-function, namely

 and

 \end{conjecture}

 Expanding $-\chi _{10}^{-1}$ as a series in $\qtilde $, one obtains predictions for each $\DT _{h} (X)$ in terms of Jacobi forms of weight -10 and index $h-1$ (see \cite[page~10]{Oberdieck-Pandharipande}).
-The main result of this paper is the following theorem. \begin{theorem} The Oberdieck-Pandharipande conjecture holds for $K3$ surfaces with a primitive, generic\footnote{If we assume Conjecture~\ref{conj: reduced DT is invariant under deforms leaving beta algebraic}, then this genericity assumption can be removed. }, curve class of square $-2$ or $0$.
-Namely, the series $\DT _{h} (X)$ for $h=0$ and $h=1$ is given by the following Jacobi forms
+The main result of this paper is the following theorem.